lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/functional_simulation_with_eglif/functional_simulation_with_eglif.rst

 from literature values, while connection weights are tuned with trial and error to obtain physiological baseline population firing rates.
-The network is stimulated with sensory-like input signals to the Granular layer and the Inferior Olive, mimicking the input signals of EyeBlink Classical Conditioning: a constant Poisson spike pattern at 40 Hz to the Granular layer, and a burst at 500 Hz to one nucleus of the Inferior Olive.
+The network is stimulated with sensory-like input signals to the Granular layer and the Inferior Olive, mimicking the input signals of Eye-Blink Classical Conditioning: a constant Poisson spike pattern at 40 Hz to the Granular layer, and a burst at 500 Hz to one nucleus of the Inferior Olive.
 Realistic single neuron dynamics provided by the E-GLIF and modular network topology allow to reproduce the complex spiking patterns of cerebellar signal encoding, including burst-pause and burst-pause mechanisms.